Contact Us for a Free Consultation (213) 542-0979

 • paying an assassin to kill the intended victim.

 Some attempted murder cases are who did it cases, meaning you don't know who the person is who did it.
-The prosecutors and police think the person they are charging is the one that did it, and then the question becomes, do they have the evidence to prove that.
+The prosecutors and police think the person they are charging is the one who did it, and then the question becomes, do they have the evidence to prove that?

-Sometimes they do have evidence; sometimes, their evidence is weak.
-Sometimes their evidence is based on speculation.
-Sometimes their evidence is based on single witness identification.
+Sometimes, they do have evidence; sometimes, their evidence could be stronger.
+Sometimes, their evidence is based on speculation.
+Sometimes, their evidence is based on single witness identification.

 There could be various reasons somebody is identifying another person, but in a who done it case, the argument is, look, somebody tried to kill this person, but I'm not the one who wanted to do it.